In the same way that a clever turn of phrase can become a cliché through repeated, widespread use, there can also be overused photography techniques.

 For example, you can try light painting with steel wool.
 The idea is to put the steel wool inside the whisk, tie the string to the top of the whisk handle, and ignite the wool with the lighter.
 You’ll hold on to the string as you swing around the whisk in the air, producing stunning photos like these.

 As these photos show, these techniques make for interesting and powerful shots, which is why they’ve been used time and time again.
-As they become increasingly commonplace, however, it’s important to remember that these techniques pack more of a punch when used in moderation and with a strong concept behind each shot.
+As they become increasingly commonplace, however, it's easy for these photography techniques to become overused.
+It’s important to remember that these techniques pack more of a punch when used in moderation and with a strong concept behind each shot.